kshetline/tubular_time/README.md

 ## Key features<!-- omit in toc -->

 * Mutable and immutable DateTime objects supporting the Gregorian and Julian calendar systems, with settable crossover.
-* IANA timezone support, with features beyond simply parsing and formatting using timezones, including an accessible listing of all available timezones and live updates of timezone definitions.
+* IANA timezone support, with features beyond formatting using timezones, including parsing, accessible listings of all available timezones (single-array list, grouped by UTC offset, or grouped by region) and live updates of timezone definitions.
-* Handles Local Mean Time, derived from longitude, to a resolution of one (time) minute.
 * Supports and recognizes negative Daylight Saving Time.
 * Many features available using a familiar Moment.js-style API.
 * Extensive date/time manipulation and calculation capabilities.
-* Astronomical time functions.
+* Astronomical time functions, and local mean time from longitude to one (time) minute resolution.
 * Internationalization via JavaScript’s `Intl` Internationalization API, with additional built-in i18n support for issues not covered by `Intl`, and US-English fallback for environments without `Intl` support.
 * Suitable for tree shaking and Angular optimization.
 * Full TypeScript typing support.